 |Schedule 10||Substances of such danger to health as to warrant prohibition of sale, supply and use|

-The Schedules are published in the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP) and are given legal effect through state and territory legislation.
-The SUSMP is legally referred to as the Poisons Standard.
+The Schedules are published in the Poisons Standard and are given legal effect through state and territory legislation.
+The Poisons Standard is also referred to as the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).